RonaldCDO/plant-pot-iot/nodemcu/setup/README.md

 # NodeMCU setup
 ## Flashing the firmware
-According to the packages you want to use on NodeMCU, you must build and install a new firmware.
+Depending on the packages you want to use on NodeMCU, you must build and install a new firmware.
 The file firmware.bin is the firmware currently used for this project.
 To install it, make sure tou have python3 and pip installed.
 Then run the following commands